vlamai/vlanot/src/educative/os.md

 **workload** : how many resources are needed to run a process.
 CPU bound process, I/O bound process.

-**turnaround time** : the time from when a process arrives in the ready queue until it finishes execution.
+**turnaround time** : the time from when a process arrives in the ready queue until it finishes execution. turnaround time = completion time - arrival time.

+#### first-come, first-served (FCFS) or first in, first out (FIFO)